Detroit and Toledo Shore Line Railroad: History

 The D&TSL operated 46.98 mi of line between Toledo, Ohio, and Detroit, Michigan, a bridge route connecting the Motor City with the rail gateway of Toledo.
 Prior to the 1960s mergers resulting in Penn Central Transportation and the Norfolk and Western Railway, the link between these two cities was vitally important to the independent railroads in the area, particularly the GTW and the Nickel Plate.
 In 1960 it reported 243 million net ton-miles of revenue freight.

 The D&TSL was originally incorporated as the Toledo & Ottawa Beach Railway in Ohio and the Pleasant Bay Railway in Michigan.
 In March 1899 the two companies conveyed all their property to a new company incorporated under the Michigan law as the Detroit & Toledo Shore Line.
 The intent was to construct the railroad as a high speed interurban connecting link between the Lake Shore Electric at Toledo and interurban lines in Michigan.
 Immediately following the purchase of the right-of-way, they began the actual grading of the road and construction of the Ottawa River bridge just north of Toledo.

 From April to December 1901 the road was built from Toledo to Trenton, with trolley wires in place from Monroe to Trenton.
 Electric cars were tested a few times as far north as Rockwood.
 The line was still incomplete when its promoters got into serious financial difficulty.
-The Shore Line went into receivership, and in the summer of 1902 the receiver became convinced that it would never be viable as an electric road and petitioned the court to allow him to construct a connection from the end of the track at Trenton Jct.
-(FN tower) to the nearby Detroit, Toledo & Ironton (Detroit Southern).
+The Shore Line went into receivership, and in the summer of 1902 the receiver became convinced that it would never be viable as an electric road and petitioned the court to allow him to construct a connection from the end of the track at Trenton Junction (FN tower) to the nearby Detroit, Toledo & Ironton (Detroit Southern).
 This was completed in November 1902 and the construction work ceased for a short period.

 In December 1902 the Grand Trunk Western and the Toledo, St Louis & Western (known as the Clover Leaf) entered into an agreement to jointly purchase the Shore Line property by issuing bonds for the payment of outstanding obligations.
 At the same time they contracted to extend the line northward from Trenton to a connection with the Wabash at River Rouge, on the south side of Detroit.
 The new owners intended to bring the Shore Line up to the same general standards as the Grand Trunk main line, a task that would require considerable additional track work.

-When the line was completed, the D&TSL had no equipment except a small locomotive which had been purchased from the contractor and an old dummy saddle tank engine that had formerly run on the New York City elevated.
-There was some work equipment consisting of Rogers ballast cars but no cabooses or any freight equipment.
-Only one station had been constructed-at Monroe-but there were few telephone shanties scattered along the road.
+When the line was completed, the D&TSL had no equipment except a small locomotive bought from the contractor and an old dummy saddle tank engine that had previously operated on the New York City elevated.
+They had some work equipment, including Rogers ballast cars, but no cabooses or freight cars.
+Only one station had been built—at Monroe—and there were just a few telephone shanties scattered along the route.